phaserjs/phaser/README.md

 * Pointer.pointerId added which is set by the DOM event (if present in the browser).
 Note that browsers can and do recycle pointer IDs.
 * Pointer.type and Pointer.exists properties added.
 * QuadTree.retrieve can now accept either a Sprite with a physics body or a Phaser.Rectangle as its parameter.
+* PluginManager.add now accepts additional parameters and if given a function it will pass them all to the Plugin constructor.

 ### New Features